Labor Day mattress sales | CNN Underscored

 This Beautyrest BR800 12-Inch Medium Firm Mattress Set is an absolute steal at $347 for a queen (originally $1,029) and has reviewers saying, “I don’t wanna get out of bed,” not to mention it includes a box spring with purchase.

-Topped with cooling memory foam, the Sleep Trends Ladan 10.5-Inch Cool Gel Memory Foam Cushion Firm Pillow Top Mattress is perfect for hot sleepers who like a firm mattress, and it’s a steal at $337, 71% off its original price of $1,179.
+Topped with cooling memory foam, the Sleep Trends Ladan 10.5-Inch Cool Gel Memory Foam Cushion Firm Pillow Top Mattress is perfect for hot sleepers who like a firm mattress, and it’s an amazing deal at $337, 71% off its original price of $1,179.

 Get closeout pricing on the Serta Perfect Sleeper Trelleburg II 12.5-Inch Extra Firm Mattress, one of Macy’s bestselling mattresses.
 The “firm” and “quite comfortable” 5-star mattress is over 40% off at just $847.